 Players: 1-4 | Ages: 14+

-In my opinion, if you’re looking for a two-player detective game, Chronicles of Crime is still the best one.
+In my opinion, if you’re looking for a two-player cooperative detective game, Chronicles of Crime is still the best there is.
 I do think Sherlock Holmes Consulting Detective is the better game overall, but I prefer playing that one with three or four players since those cases are pretty complex and there is more for everyone to do.

-Two players is definitely my preferred player count for Chronicles of Crime because you can just pass the phone back and forth to scan cards and to search the crime scenes.
+I like Chronicles of Crime best as a co-op for two players because you can just pass the phone back and forth to scan cards and search the crime scenes.
+It’s also one of just a few storytelling board games that work well at this player count.

-If you end up enjoying the base game, there are already a bunch of new cases for Chronicles of Crime, including the ones found in the expansions Noir and Welcome to Redview.
+If you end up enjoying the base game, there are a lot of new cases available using this system, including the ones found in the excellent expansions, Noir and Welcome to Redview.

 Read our Chronicles of Crime review